DSLR Camera Modes : A Guide You Should Not Miss!

 There are different types of focusing.
 DSLRs come with auto focusing techniques.
 The autofocusing can be single or continuous.
 If you are taking a snap of a stationary object then auto focus single is good, but if you are taking a photo of the fast moving object then you need to select the autofocus continuously.

 This post will give you some confidence to control and use your camera.
 You will start exploring all the features and thus you will understand the difference between different modes.
-Begin with aperture priority and then shutter control, soon, you will be able to go beyond that and master all those modes once appeared scary to you.
+On the other hand, different cameras have different modes Begin with aperture priority and then shutter control, soon, you will be able to go beyond that and master all those modes once appeared scary to you.